with their beautiful and regular curves, which could only have been

 So, we try this idea.
 See the reconstructed Monkey Frame

-where the inscribed triangle is exactly 36 degrees at the tip.
+where the inscribed triangle is exactly 36 degrees at the

-Frame turns out slightly higher, and
+The Monkey Frame turns out slightly higher, and

 slightly narrower.
 We can just see daylight

 between the Foot-square's base and the lowest point of the

 foot.
 The Monkey Frame fits especially well on the

 western (right) side, to within a couple centimeters.

 Everything else in the reconstruction below, like the

 Foot-square's width, the axes, and the Arms-Square, turns

 out very exact.
 Note, how the straight horizontal line of the

 right forearm is completely blotted out by the Frame's horizontal axis.

 The same line on the upper arm is similarly blotted out in its straight

 part by one side of the Arms Square

 Another view of how well the geometrical template fits over the monkey

 figure.
 Note, how the Big-X lines almost disappear

 without trace under the star lines.